 Dust Storms and Your Refrigerated Air Conditioning Unit

-El Paso is a land of breathtaking desert views, but with that sometimes comes very strong, windy, dirty storms.
+Springtime in El Paso is a land of breathtaking blooming desert plants and unfortunately, very strong, windy, dirty storms.
 Not only does it affect driving (BE SAFE THIS WEEK, EL PASO), it can really affect the airflow in your HVAC system.

 One question we always get at Total Air, is “what are these storms doing to my outdoor condensing unit?”
 The good news is that your air conditioning unit isn’t usually bothered too much, considering the fact that it is built to function in the outdoors where extreme temperatures, dust storms, and gusty winds hit hardest.
 Tightly sealed systems have very little risk of debris making its way inside the system.
 The bad news: your air filter is going to fill up more quickly with dirt and dust, and this will affect your A/C system.

-While your outdoor air conditioning unit can handle our strong dust storms and monsoons, it is advisable to always do these things as regularly scheduled:
+While your outdoor air conditioning unit can handle our strong dust storms, it is advisable to always do these things as regularly scheduled:

 - Change the AC unit filters once a month

 El Paso dust storms can easily plug indoor air filters to the point there’s no space left for air to flow.
 Without that airflow through the air filter, your cooling system won’t cool properly.
-And, if it does provide the temperature of cooling called for, it will have to work very hard through dirty filters to do so and that will eventually cause your system problems.
+Even worse, it may freeze up and that can be a very expensive repair (if it can be repaired at all!)
+If it doesn't freeze up and it can provide the temperature of cooling called for, it will have to work very hard through dirty filters to do so and that will eventually cause your system problems.
 You’ll also probably notice much more dust than normal if air filters are getting full.
 Change the air filter monthly to minimize dust in your home.

 - Maintain the outside A/C unit once a year

-Taking great care of the air conditioner and changing the filters regularly will prolong the life of you’re A/C and ensure it continues to run cooler, cleaner, and most efficiently…especially in El Paso’s gusty, dirty, stormy weather. .
+Taking great care of the air conditioner and changing the filters regularly will prolong the life of your A/C and ensure it continues to run cooler, cleaner, and most efficiently…especially in El Paso’s gusty, dirty, stormy weather.